softleader/pagination-stream/README.md

   })
 ```

-If you don't care about the number of pages and just want to stream the data from each page, you can create a `Stream<T>` using `PageSupport#stream`.
-For example:
+If you’re not concerned about page boundaries and simply want to process all data elements, use `PageSupport#stream` to create a `Stream<T>`:

 ```java
 PageSupport